Snowbasin Oktoberfest - X96

+Listen all week to win Snowbasin Oktoberfest tickets, starting Monday, August 29th!

-Join us for SnowWiesn Oktoberfest, a German-themed fall festival in the Utah mountains!
-Featuring Bavarian food, cold drinks, live music and fun activities.
-Takes place each Sunday in September from 11am to 5pm.
+Head up to Snowbasin for SnowWiesn Oktoberfest, a German-themed fall festival in the Utah mountains featuring Bavarian food, cold drinks, live music, and fun activities.
+Takes place each Sunday in September from 11 am to 5 pm.

 Parking is free, but a season pass or ticket is required for entry.
 A portion of ticket sales will be donated to the Ogden Valley Land Trust and GOAL Foundation to assist with their respective missions to better local communities.